-WARNING: Prior to donning the harness, inspect both the fall arrest indicator located in proximity of the dorsal attachment point as well as the SwitchpointTM System release handle located at the right hip.
-If either the fall arrest indicator or the release handle are damaged or show signs of being deployed, remove the harness from service immediately.
+Prior to donning the harness, inspect the fall arrest indicator located in proximity of the dorsal attachment point.
+If the fall arrest indicator is damaged or shows signs of being deployed, remove the harness from service immediately.

 PUTTING ON YOUR HARNESS